 - Now, drain and rinse the sunflower seeds and put everything into a food processor and mix until a everything is blended and creamy.

 - Add water a tablespoon at a time to thin to your desired consistency.
+If you want a salad dressing, add a bit more water than if you want to use this avocado crema as a spread or a dip.
 That's it.
 Now tuck in and enjoy!

 You should try to use it immediately, but it will stay fresh in the fridge for up to four hours.
 However, be aware that fresh avocado starts to turn brown the longer it's exposed to air.